ansible/workshops/exercises/ansible_security/2.3-incident/README.md

 In this exercise we will focus on threat detection and response capabilities.
 As usual, security operators need a set of tools in enterprise IT to perform this task.

 You are a security operator in charge of the corporate IDS.
-The IDS of our choice it Snort.
+The IDS of our choice is Snort.

 ## Step 3.2 - Preparations